youngbryanyu/simple-app-config/README.md

 # simple-app-config
-A simple configuration manager for Node.js projects.
+A simple configuration manager for Node.js applications.
 I created this libary so that you can just import it anywhere in your application code and have it ✨JUST WORK✨.

 ## Navigation
 * [Features](#features)